 My first work exchange was helping out at a hostel in Cozumel, Mexico.
-I learned this surprise of the digital nomad experience to be true right away as I found working as a freelance writer by morning and fixing toilets and painting furniture by afternoon.
+I learned this surprise of the digital nomad experience to be true right away as I found working as a freelance writer in the morning and fixing toilets and painting furniture in the afternoon.

 Need help painting furniture in 100% humidity?
 I’m your gal.

 No matter how much research you do, within the first week, you will be sorely missing an extender or cord or wish you’d brought a different bag altogether.

 This is not that different from traveling, but, like everything with the digital nomad experience, it’s just more intense.